enyeartc/Spice_Sales/README.md

 ### H Matrix
 ![image info](images/FeaturestoSpices.png)
-for a frame reference feature 39 has the following ingredients 'scallions', 'chile', 'anise', 'sriracha', 'chives'
+for a frame reference feature 39 has the following ingredients ranked in decreasing order 'scallions', 'chile', 'anise', 'sriracha', 'chives', 'mushroom',
+       'coriander', 'habanero', 'peppercorns', 'serrano'

 Break down every recipe and blend into a list of latent topics allows us to compare a recipe to all the blends.
 For example the recipe based on the W matrix above recipe 23236 which is 'Mackerel with Crushed Potatoes and Oregano' would have a latent feature matrix of